brockboland/Homebrew/18-Irish ale/README.md

 * Final: 1.014

 ## Brewing day
-* Mash with xx qts
+* Mash with 16 qts
-* Batch sparge with around x gallons
+* Fly sparge
-* Boil volume: about xx gallons
+* Boil volume: about 8 gallons
-* xx minute boil
+* 60 minute boil
-* OG: 1.0xx
+* OG: 1.056
-* about x.x gallons into the fermenter
+* about 5.5 gallons into the fermenter
 * Using bucket fermenter #1

 ## Bottling day